Ecohydraulics/flusstools-docs/README.md

  sudo apt install texlive-full -y
 ```

-## Modify documentation
+## Update documentation

-The source files for the website live in `docs/source/` and the default main document is called *index.rst* (can be modified in *conf.py*).
+The source files for the website live in `docs/` and the default main document is called *index.rst* (can be modified in *conf.py*).
 All other *rst*-files containing documentatopm need to be linked here.

 Add a new section in *index.rst*, define the section depth to use, for example with links to two other files called *license.rst* and *help.rst*, and add some code block: